Kaif-Kutchwala/EasysoftApp/README.md

 - Terminal 3: This is where you will run `app.js`.
 YOu must first pass in the API KEY in the following format: `$ENV:EASYSOFTAPIKEY="api_key"`.
 ---
 - In terminal 2 run `nodemon index`.
-- n terminal 3 run `node app.js`.
+- In terminal 3 run `node app.js`.
+-
 On temrinal 2 you will initially see your connection string, please reveiw this to ensure it is correct.
----
 On terminal 3 you will initially see your api key, please reveiw this to ensure it is correct.

 # Important Note